-For 2010-2011, 14 of our 17 schools have indicated they will focus on improving either reading and/or writing skills.
+For 2010-2011, 14 of our 17 schools indicated they are focusing on improving reading and/or writing skills.
 In West Vancouver, there has been strong support by our schools for the district to sustain its focus on literacy.
 As is described later in this document, many schools have been tracking their progress over time and have made achievement gains.
 In recent years, there has been an increased focus on supporting diverse learners (ESL, Special Education, etc.) and supporting digital literacy.